vari-ang/kubernetes-deployment/README.md

 REST API CRUD app and PostgreSQL which are provisioned and deployed using Kubernetes locally on Minikube

-Disclaimer: This project is originally taken from [hendisantika/spring-boot-rest-api-postgresql](https://github.com/hendisantika/spring-boot-rest-api-postgresql).
+Disclaimer: The application used in this repo is originally taken from [hendisantika/spring-boot-rest-api-postgresql](https://github.com/hendisantika/spring-boot-rest-api-postgresql).

 ## Prerequisite